Baseflow/flutter-geolocator/README.md

 ## Issues

 Please file any issues, bugs or feature requests as an issue on our [GitHub](https://github.com/BaseflowIT/flutter-geolocator/issues) page.
+Commercial support is available, you can contact us at <hello@baseflow.com>.

 ## Want to contribute